 A Brief Description Of ‘The Cloud’

-Well that’s a question that is thrown around within and outside of the IT field – there are so many arguments on its true definition, and many just won’t agree.
-You may here some people dismiss it as hype to suit their own objectives or others who will tell you to move everything to the cloud now.
+“What is the cloud?” is a question that’s thrown around within and outside of the IT field.
+There are so many arguments on its true definition, and many just won’t agree.
+You may hear some people dismiss it as hype to suit their own objectives.
+Or others who will tell you to move everything to the cloud now.

 What are the main benefits of the cloud?

-- Increased Security – security has been a concern in the cloud, but if the cloud is managed correctly by an operation that understands security it’s not an issue.
+- Security has been a concern in the cloud, however, if the provider understands security and manages it correctly then it’s not an issue.
 It’s likely to be much more secure than hosting and managing your own systems in-house.

-- Flexibility – allows you to ramp your IT environment up and down more or less at will without great expense.
+- Allows you to ramp your IT environment up and down more or less at will without great expense.

-- Outsourced Hassle – allows your internal IT team to focus on strategic projects rather than day to day management of the commodity parts of your IT environment, such as server maintenance, backup checking and security updates.
+- Allows your internal IT team to focus on strategic projects rather than day to day management of your IT environment.
+For example, server maintenance, backup checking and security updates.

-- Reduced ongoing Costs – To run servers and other systems, manage them, upgrade them, cool them, provide protected power, multiple resilient network connections, and complex security systems is expensive.
-In the cloud all this is taken care of at a fraction of the cost.
+- To run servers and other systems, manage them, upgrade them, cool them, provide protected power, multiple resilient network connections, and complex security systems are expensive.
+The cloud takes care of all this at a fraction of the cost.

 Types of Cloud

-- Private Cloud: Those that are hosted by your company or more often hosted through a managed hosting partner for you.
+A cloud your company hosts or, more typically, a managed hosting provider will host for you.
 Typically the service providers host an individual IT environment for you, i.e. perhaps your critical email server, database systems, etc.

-- Public Clouds: Allow different companies and software developers to connect into a shared computing infrastructure and data storage system hosted by a service provider.
+Allow different companies and software developers to connect to a shared computing infrastructure and data storage system hosted by a service provider.
 Companies such as Amazon and Microsoft provide this type of service.

-- Hybrid Cloud: Such as linking your own private cloud with a third party public cloud, or linking multiple public clouds.
+Such as linking your own private cloud with a third-party public cloud, or linking multiple public clouds.

 How is the Cloud delivered?

-- Software as a Service (SaaS): Typically delivering a single service or application via a web browser – a good example being SalesForce or Hosted Microsoft CRM services.
-Services such as Hotmail and Google Apps can also be classed as SaaS.
+Typically delivering a single service or application via a web browser.
+SalesForce or Hosted Microsoft CRM services is a good example.
+Another example of SaaS is services such as Hotmail and Google Apps.

-- Infrastructure as a Service (IaaS) : Is where key IT infrastructure components, such as servers, firewalls and storage are hosted in a secure data centre and delivered to you or your customers via the internet or private data connections.
+Is where key IT infrastructure components, such as servers, firewalls and storage are hosted in a secure data centre and delivered to you or your customers via the Internet or private data connections.
 QuoStar’s Managed Infrastructure Services, Amazon’s Web Services and QuoStar’s Hosted Desktop service are IaaS.

-- Platform as a Service (PaaS): This allows software developers to build applications within the cloud without having to have the servers or server applications, such as database systems sat in their companies with all the expense that it brings, such as CapEx and management.
+This allows software developers to build applications within the cloud without having to have the servers or server applications in-house – with all the associated expense it brings, such as CapEx and management.

-I’m not saying that you need to move all of your IT infrastructure to the cloud right now as you don’t.
-I do however believe that if you are thinking about some sort of IT investment, either hardware, software, network, or a business system then you should consider cloud services as an option.
-If you are not looking at an investment right now then you should still be open to listening to the ‘hype’ as opportunities for a competitive advantage will arise.
+I’m not saying that you need to move all of your IT infrastructures to the cloud right now.
+I do, however, believe that if you’re thinking about some sort of IT investment then you should consider cloud.
+Even if you’re not looking at investing right now you should still be open to listening to the ‘hype’ as opportunities for a competitive advantage will arise.